Taiyou/DeepRL-Nanodegree/MultipleAgent/README.md

 ### 3. start the program

 You can run a program to train agents.
-Please check the detail in 'Tennis.ipynb' file.
+Please check the detail in 'Tennis.ipynb' file and 'report.ipynb' file.